ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 There are a variety of techniques and approaches that allows us to build progressively enhanced modern web sites and applications.
 I've outlined a few of them above.
 By beginning with the core functionality, we are able to ensure that our application works for the maximum number of people.
 This provides us with a baseline to provide working software for all users in a range of situations.

-### Benefits of progressive enhancement

 From an ethical standpoint, progressive enhancement provides several benefits to our users.
 By following a progressive enhancement process, we can be sure that we are building our applications in a way that allows them to be available for as many users as possible, regardless of device, connection, or browser.

-### Quick tips

-To make the most of the progressive enhancement approach, be sure to:

-- Focus on user needs.
-- Define the core functionality and build from there.
-- Remember that sites doesn’t have to look the same on every device and browser.
-- Avoid the assumption that all assets will be available.

 ### Additional resources